 JOHN: We’ll just take the folks that are there.
 I think if we hurry we’ll get them down in 15 minutes.

-CRAIG: Okay and let’s say the pastor of Church A falls because he no longer, you know, fits the elder qualifications, let’s say it’s immorality.
+QUESTIONER: Okay, let’s say you have Church A, Church B, and Church C, and let’s say you’re Church C. And let’s say the pastor of Church A falls because he no longer, you know, fits the elder qualifications, let’s say it’s immorality.
 And let’s say that pastor goes over to Church B and they take him in and put him in a position of leadership, a shepherd.
-And let’s say that you’ve previously had a working relationship with Church B, that is to say you’ve engaged in mutual ministry.
+And let’s say that you’ve previously had a working relationship with Church B; that is to say, you’ve engaged in mutual ministry.
 Could you, Church C, still maintain the same level of a working relationship with Church B?

-CRAIG: With the new church that’s taken him -
+QUESTIONER: With the new church that’s taken him -

-JOHN: No, because it would be...it would be our conviction that he shouldn’t be in the ministry.
+JOHN: Right, no. Because it would be our conviction that he shouldn’t be in the ministry.
 And while we might love the people and want to be a help and encouragement on a personal level, to be identified in any supportive role with that ministry would be contrary to what we believe and what we believe the Word of God teaches.
-Okay.
+Okay?

 JOHN: That wasn’t too difficult.

-JIM: Hi, Pastor John.
+QUESTIONER: Hi, Pastor John.
 My name is Jim.
-I was reading your book, Our Sufficiency in Christ and I have just a couple of paragraphs to read.
-It talks about spiritual warfare who is after whom.
-Okay, God’s sovereign purpose, why things happen.
-And it says here, “Why would God allow the devil an already defeated enemy to continually trouble believers.
-Scripture does not attempt to answer that question, it only assures us that God’s purposes are always righteous, holy, good and ultimately for our benefit.”
-Okay and it says, “Here Paul wrote of the divine purpose in the messenger of Satan that troubled him with the thorn to keep me from exalting myself," that’s in 2 Corinthians 12:7.
-And here in Job perhaps the earliest of all the books in the Bible is the classic Old Testament study in how God uses Satan’s diabolical efforts to accomplish His own divine purposes.
+I was reading your book, Our Sufficiency in Christ, and I have just a couple of paragraphs to read.
+It talks about spiritual warfare, who’s after whom, okay, God’s sovereign purpose, why things happen.
+And it says here, “Why would God allow the devil, an already defeated enemy, to continually trouble believers?
+Scripture does not attempt to answer that question, it only assures us that God’s purposes are always righteous, holy, good, and ultimately for our benefit.”
+Okay, and it says, “Here Paul wrote of the divine purpose in the messenger of Satan that troubled him with the thorn ‘to keep me from exalting myself,’” that’s in 2 Corinthians 12:7.
+And here in Job’ perhaps the earliest of all the books in the Bible, is the classic Old Testament study in how God uses Satan’s diabolical efforts to accomplish His own divine purposes.
 There was no one else like Job on earth.
-God Himself has testified to that.
-He was a blameless and upright man, fearing God and turning away from evil.
-Okay, and here Job lost everything, his children were all killed, he suffered painful and humiliating...
+God Himself testified to that.
+He was a blameless and upright man, fearing God and turning away from evil.”
+Okay, and here Job lost everything, his children were all killed, he suffered painful and humiliating -

-JOHN: Are you asking if I agree with all this?
+JOHN: Are you asking me if I agree with all this?

-DANIELLE: Hi, Dr. MacArthur, my name is Danielle Sehesan and I’m visiting from Len Crowley’s church in Detroit.
+QUESTIONER: Hi, Dr. MacArthur, my name is Danielle Season and I’m visiting from Len Crowley’s church in Detroit.

 JOHN: Well, send back our love when you go, will you?

-DANIELLE: Okay.
-My question is at one point does deception become sin?
+QUESTIONER: Okay.
+My question is: At what point does deception become sin?
 For example, Rahab was commended for her faith but apparently she lied when she was hiding spies.
-And more specifically, what would you if you happened to be hiding Jews in your house and officials asked you if you were hiding Jews?
+And more specifically, what would you do if you happened to be hiding Jews in your house and officials asked you if you were hiding Jews?
 How would you respond to that?

-WENDY: Hi, John, I’m Wendy Young.
-Could you talk about children and communion and should they wait till they’re baptized to take communion?
+QUESTIONER: Hi, John, I’m Wendy Young.
+Could you talk about children and communion and should they wait until they’re baptized to take communion?

-Q: If Adam and Eve were the first two people...
+QUESTIONER: If Adam and Eve were the first two people -

 JOHN: How do we get so many races?
 Oh, that’s a good question.
-This is a very complex question but let’s go at it another way.
-The races that we experience today didn’t really come from Adam and Eve, you know why?
+This is a very complex question, but let’s go at it another way.
+The races that we experience today didn’t really come from Adam and Eve.
+You know why?
 Because everybody on the face of the earth got drowned except for Noah and his three sons and their wives.
-So all the races came from Noah and Mrs. Noah and the three little junior Noahs, Shem, Ham and Japheth.
-And they were all, you remember, rescued in the flood and they came back and began to populate the earth.
-The best we can tell, Shem located with his people in the Middle East and are the Semites, Jews and Arabic people.
-It's a huge part of the world, huge population.
-Ham in most studies and I'm reflecting back a few years in reading things like Oliver Buswell III and others who dealt with these issues and some other books on the tables of nations, it seems that Ham became a more servile people and may have moved south and wound up in Africa, the descendants of Ham and Japheth seems to have colonized Europe.
-It's very difficult to know all of that specifically, but they obviously through the years adapted themselves to their area.
+So all the races came from Noah and Mrs. Noah and the three little junior Noahs, Shem, Ham, and Japheth.
+And they were all - you remember? - rescued in the flood, and they came back and began to populate the earth.
+They, obviously, through the years adapted themselves to their area.
 They, of course, began to develop and all the races eventually came.

-BERNIE: You mentioned in your preaching, you know, I think it was three weeks ago about the conscience that once we feel this guilt, we ourselves deal with it, confess it and that is how I understood it and then just forget it.
+QUESTIONER: You mentioned in your preaching, you know, I think it was three weeks ago when you started - about the conscience, that once we feel this guilt, we ourselves deal with it, confess it, and then - it’s how I understood and then just, you know, forget it.

 JOHN: Yeah, move on.